 Developing new features solely to compete with rivals has merit.
 Yet, it may also suggest a lack of creativity in the platform’s ideas.
 These efforts to copy features haven’t been a success with the platform’s users.
-The "Make Instagram Instagram Again" petition on Change.org has attracted over 300,000 signatures.
+The "Make Instagram Instagram Again" petition on Change.org has attracted over 335,000 signatures.
 The petition demands the return of chronological timelines, an algorithm that favors photos, and greater responsiveness to Instagram users.
 This type of negative feedback signals significant discontent.

 While Facebook and Twitter’s recent problems have dominated the headlines recently, the problems in social media go beyond these companies.
 Several significant trends negatively impact large, established social media platforms.
 Increased competition and regulatory environment changes are fundamentally altering social media conditions.

 Founded in 2016, the social media app has experienced dramatic growth through the pandemic years.
 At the end of 2019, the video-sharing platform had an estimated 500 million users.
 By late 2022, the Business of Apps estimated the platform has over 1.5 billion users.
 The platform is currently dominated by users under 30, who represent 63% of users.
-TikTok’s emphasis on short videos

 The growing popularity of alternative social websites and apps suggests new possibilities for brands and publishers.
 Running a Discord server may help you to appeal to more Gen Z users.
-These competing community experiences also demonstrate an appetite for more curated content and experiences..
+These competing community experiences also demonstrate an appetite for more curated content and experiences.

-Government agencies and elected officials are scrutinizing social media apps more and more closely.
+Government agencies, and elected officials are scrutinizing social media apps more and more closely.
 Ten years ago, social media was typically viewed as a fun experience and a way to connect with friends and family.
 In recent years, governments have become seriously concerned about the ill effects of social media.

 The following regulatory changes have put pressure on the largest social media companies.
 In 2018, the European Union’s General Data Protection Regulation (GDPR) came into effect.
 While not targeted exclusively at social media, the regulations require greater protection of personal data, which is the stock in trade of social media.
 The California Consumer Privacy Act (CCPA) has raised the bar further in the US.
 These new expectations impose costs for non-compliance as well.
 In 2022, the California Attorney General announced a $1.2 million settlement with a major retailer relating to the CCPA.

 One option is building a presence on smaller or newer social media platforms like Discord, Mastodon, or Reddit.
 If there is a large potential audience for your brand on those sites, there is some value in building a presence there.
 However, moving from one social media platform to another has drawbacks.
 Fundamentally, brands do not set the rules on these platforms.
-It can be challenging to ensure brand safety in an environment where you have limited control, and very limited data.
+It can be challenging to ensure brand safety in an environment where you have limited control, and minimal first-party data.